Aeastr/Loupe/README.md

 ### **Modifier Method**

-Apply the render debugging effect to individual views using the `checkForRender()` modifier:
+Apply the render debugging effect to individual views using the `debugRender()` modifier:

 ```swift
 import SwiftUI